 Private companies do not need to have a company secretary - the officer who normally takes responsibility for administering the company.
 However, all the administration tasks still have to be carried out, so most companies continue to have one.
 The company secretary can be a director as well but doesn’t have to be.

 9. Are there any pitfalls I should look out for if I buy a new company?

 You should only ever buy a company from a professional adviser, or a reputable agent that they recommend to you.
-Otherwise you may find that the paperwork is improperly prepared.
+Otherwise you may find that the paperwork is not prepared properly.
 In the worst case, you could find that your company has existing liabilities of which you are not aware.